Arcky97/Pokemon-Kyrac/README.md

 - The Radio Tower on Route Intersection has now a Poké Center and several mart floors.

-- Dinning Room map has been added to the Yacht.
+- Dining Room map has been added to the Yacht.

 - Kitchen map has been added to the Yacht.

 - Storage map has been added to the Yacht.

 - Boat and inside tilesets have been edited.

+- events and interactions have been added to the Dining Room map.

 ## Credits: